 Shanna Steals grew up in different parts of rural Eastern Ontario, including Casselman, St-Albert, Limoges and Alfred, where she lives today.
 Shanna earned a double bachelor’s degree in visual arts and in English literature from the University of Ottawa in 2006.
 As a student, she specialized in darkroom photography, 35 mm black and white, as well as in mixed media sculpture, assemblage and installation.
 She explored different mediums, as well as drawing. painting and performance to convey her concepts, but keeps coming back to acrylic painting, mixed media, sculpture and drawing, the four core mediums in her creations.
 She currently works in multiple mediums, favouring traditional fabrication methods, given that the process of creation, materiality and experimentation are at the source of her art.
-She has completed a few major murals, designs and has produced logos, and masks for theatre and dance groups.
+She has completed a few major murals, designs and has produced logos, and masks for theatre, dance groups and a short film.
 She regularly exhibits her work in local and regional galleries.

-After finding a Monarch caterpillar on the wild milkweed in her garden during the summer of 2018, she decided to to embark on a new journey to save the Monarch Butterfly.
+After finding a Monarch caterpillar on the wild milkweed in her garden during the summer of 2018, Shanna decided to embark on a new journey to save the Monarch Butterfly.
 She quickly became a Monarch enthusiast and is known in her community as "Madame Papillon."
-To this day, she continues to share her extensive knowledge and experience as an artist, educator, cultural worker and exhibition curator, environmentalist and Monarch rearer.
+To this day, she continues to share her extensive knowledge and experience as an artist, educator, cultural worker, exhibition curator, environmentalist and Monarch rearer.